Family Food on the Table

 1. Spray a muffin tin with cooking spray then add the chopped cooked bacon and spinach to the bottom of each one.

-2. Crack an egg into each muffin cup, then top with the shredded cheese.
+2. Crack an egg into each muffin cup, season lightly with salt and pepper, then top with the shredded cheese.

 3. Bake at 350 for 18-20 minutes, until set.